xyzqm/garden/content/posts/sprague-grundy.md

 > [!Note]
 > Game states will henceforth be referred to as *positions*.
 Note that any position can be thought of as a game itself: just take the subgraph of the overall DAG that is reachable from the current position.

-Theoretically, to solve any impartial game, we need only to determine one bit of information about every possible position: whether the next player (about to make a move) wins, or loses.
+Theoretically, to solve any impartial game, we need only to determine a single bit of information about every possible position: whether the next player (about to make a move) wins, or loses.
 If the next player wins, the state is called an *N-position*; otherwise, if the previous player wins, the state is a *P-position*.
 Together, N-positions and P-positions comprise the two possible **outcome classes** of any impartial game.

 ![[Pasted image 20251104184810.png]]